 We consider, in this section, some examples of Calabi-Yau equations from [10], where the expressions of the general term of the series are known in closed form.
-These orderfour differential operators are irreducible, their differential Galois groups are (included in) symplectic groups $Sp(4, \mathbb{C})$.
+These order-four differential operators are irreducible, their differential Galois groups are (included in) symplectic groups $Sp(4, \mathbb{C})$.
 They all have the MUM property [10], and their formal solutions with the highest log-power behave as $\ln(t)^3$.
-Therefore, according to conjecture (3), these differential operators should annihilate rational functions of $N_v = 3 + 2 = 5$ variables.
+Therefore, according to conjecture (3), these differential operators should annihilate the diagonal of a rational function of $N_v = 3 + 2 = 5$ variables.

 5.1.
-The first 19 Calabi-Yau operators in Almkvist et al. Table [10]
+The first 19 Calabi-Yau operators in Almkvistet al table [10]

 We have considered the first 19 Calabi-Yau differential operators of [10].
-These Calabi-Yau equations (except #9) have a geometric origin [27, 28, 29, 30, 31].
-The general term of the series are (or can be) written as nested sums of products of binomials [23], known to correspond to diagonals of rational functions [1, 23].
-The aim, here, is to give the rational function with only 5 variables.
+These Calabi-Yau equations (except #9) have a geometric origin [24-28].
+The general term of the series are (or can be) written as nested sums of products of binomials [17, 29], known to correspond to diagonals of rational functions [1, 17, 29].
+The aim, here, is to give the rational function with only five variables.

-Assuming some 1/Q form for the rational function, the polynomials Q are obtained from closed formulae (given in [10]) of the general term written as ratio of factorials, using a "guessing" procedure sketched in Appendix B. The procedure in Appendix B, amounts, from the general term given in [10], to going back up to the expression coming out from a multinomial expansion.
+Assuming some 1/Q form for the rational function, the polynomials Q are obtained from closed formulae (given in [10]) of the general term written as ratio of factorials, using a 'guessing' procedure sketched in appendix B. The procedure in appendix B, amounts, from the general term given in [10], to going back up to the expression coming out from a multinomial expansion.
 Eventually one finds that all the polynomials Q can be written with five variables.
-We give the corresponding multivariate polynomials Q obtained from this guessing procedure, in Table 1.
+We give the corresponding multivariate polynomials Q obtained from this guessing procedure, in table 1.

-Note that, for some Q's, we still say that Q is "polynomial" even if it contains N-th root of some variables $(u^{1/4}, v^{1/6}, ...)$.
-Section 2 shows that the diagonal of the rational function with N-th root of variables is actually a power series (not a Puiseux series).
-In the following, instead of some "polynomials" containing N-th root of variables, we give equivalent polynomials still with 5 variables.
+Note that, for some Q's, we still say that Q is 'polynomial' even if it contains Nth root of some variables $(u^{1/4}, v^{1/6}, ...)$.
+Section 2 shows that the diagonal of the rational function with Nth root of variables is actually a power series (not a Puiseux series).
+In the following, instead of some 'polynomials' containing Nth root of variables, we give equivalent polynomials still with five variables.